Events in Google Analytics

 The label is made of 4 parts:

 - The label of the tracking number, if the tracking number isn’t labeled it will report as “not set”.

 - Followed by whether or not this was a first time or repeat caller.

 - Lastly, the unique call identification number.

-- By Default the Value refers to second of talk time, if you have call conversion events enabled inside of CTM the value will be the entered conversion amount.
-This can also be customize with the use of call triggers.
+- The default the Value refers to the total time (ring, talk, wait, and transfer time) in seconds.
+If you have conversion events enabled, the value will be the entered conversion amount.
+This can also be customize with the use of triggers.

 Here are some examples of what Call events inside of Analytics could look like:

 Mostly commonly the Category will be Calls, the Action will always match the tracking source, and the will be label reporting on multiple metrics, with the Value being either talk time or the call conversion amount.